Updated March 3, 2021 . AmFam Team

 If the wind from a thunderstorm blew a tree over that punched a hole in your roof — and rainwater poured into your home for half an hour — you’ll likely be covered.

 Ice dams can form when snow melts on your roof and the water re-freezes into large icicles across your gutters.
 That repeated freezing and thawing can stress shingles.
 Then water damage to the interior of your home, including the ceiling and walls, can occur under the right conditions.
 When water damage results suddenly and unexpectedly from a change to the protective shell of your home due to an ice dam situation, your homeowners insurance will provide coverage.

 Suppose the picture window in your living room is broken by vandals while you’re away on vacation.
 And after arriving home, you find heavy rains have resulted in water damage.
 Your homeowners coverage will probably help cover the costs to make repairs and restore your home.

 Is all rain damage covered by insurance?
-It’s an all-too-common question homeowners ask, sometimes after the damage is done.
+Its an all-too-common question homeowners ask, sometimes after the damage is already done.
 There are some instances when rain damage is not covered with your homeowners policy.
 Take a look at a few common issues that usually aren’t covered:

-If rain water seeps into your basement through cracks in the foundation, or if water flowed in through an egress window over time, you won’t be covered with a standard homeowners policy.
+If rainwater seeps into your basement through cracks in the foundation, or if water flowed in through an egress window over time, you won’t be covered with a standard homeowners policy.
+In most cases, coverage will apply when the water damage is sudden and accidental in nature.
+If temperatures dip below zero and a frozen, burst pipe damages your washing machine and utility room, your home coverage can help with repair or replacement costs.

 A poorly maintained roof can unleash a flood of rainwater into your home that may not be covered.
-When your roof isn’t maintained properly, it can fall into disrepair and you’re probably not going to be covered with your homeowners policy.
+When your roof isn’t maintained properly, it can fall into disrepair and the resulting damage may not be covered with your homeowners policy.